the Studio for Southern California History

 Beginning in April of 2019 our founder, notorious local historian and community organizer Shmuel Gonzales the Barrio Boychik, leased a 3,500-sq-foot property and began the renovation of this space.

 First creating within in this space our community co-op cultural center and recording studios.
-We partnered with Lolipop Records and the Mary Pickford Estate who has been partners in this community since the silent film era to record analog music at this site.
 Often partnering older Chicano artists with younger local bands today, to keep the heritage alive.

 We also began to host cultural events and offering community resources in co-operation with local non-profit secular and faith culture groups alike, including: the Boyle Heights Historical Society, the Studio for Southern California History, LA Plaza de Cultura y Artes, Weingardt YMCA, The Boyle Heights Chavurah, The Jews of Color Moishe House, Alan D. Leve Center of Jewish Studies at UCLA, USC Shoah Foundation, USC-Keck Medical Center School and General Hospital, Loyola Marymount University Jewish Life and Chicano Student Services Center, American Jewish University "Introduction to Judaism" and Adult Education Extension Program.